List of UEFA club competition winning managers: By number of titles

 Giovanni Trapattoni has won a total of seven UEFA competition titles.
 He was the first to have won five out of five confederation tournaments and is the only one alongside Udo Lattek and José Mourinho to have won the three seasonal European competitions.

 Alex Ferguson, winner of seven UEFA tournaments.

 Pep Guardiola, winner of seven UEFA tournaments.

 Zinedine Zidane, winner of five UEFA tournaments.

 José Mourinho has claimed five UEFA club tournament victories, and the first to have won the UEFA Europa Conference League.

 Juande Ramos has won three UEFA titles, including two successful UEFA Cup campaigns.

 Marcello Lippi has won the UEFA Champions League, the UEFA Super Cup and the Intercontinental Cup.

 Fabio Capello, winner of two UEFA club titles.

 Bobby Robson won the UEFA Cup in 1981 and the Cup Winners' Cup in 1997.

-Aad de Mos has claimed both the Cup Winners' Cup and the Super Cup.
+Aad de Mos won both the Cup Winners' Cup and the Super Cup with Mechelen.

 Guus Hiddink won the European Cup with PSV Eindhoven in 1988 and the Intercontinental Cup with Real Madrid in 1998.

-Ernst Happel was the only Austrian manager to have won a UEFA competition twice.
+Ernst Happel was the only Austrian manager to have won the European Cup twice.

 Franz Beckenbauer won the UEFA Cup in 1996.

 Alain Perrin won the Intertoto Cup in 2001.

 Frank Rijkaard won the UEFA Champions League in 2006.

-Oliver Glasner won the UEFA Europa League in 2022.
+Oliver Glasner won the UEFA Europa League in 2022 and the UEFA Conference League in 2026.

+Unai Emery won a record five UEFA Europa League titles.